OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 At this point we have expressed all of the parallelism in the example code and the compiler has parallelized it for an accelerator device.
 Analyzing the performance of this code may yield surprising results on some accelerators, however.
-The results below demonstrate the performance of this code on 1 - 8 CPU threads on a modern CPU at the time of publication and an NVIDIA Tesla K40 GPU using both implementations above.
+The results below demonstrate the performance of this code on 1 - 16 CPU threads on an AMD Threadripper CPU and an NVIDIA Volta V100 GPU using both implementations above.
 The *y axis* for figure 3.1 is execution time in seconds, so smaller is better.
-For the two OpenACC versions, the bar is divided by time transferring data between the host and device, time executing on the device, and other time.
+For the two OpenACC versions, the bar is divided by time transferring data between the host and device and time executing on the device.

 ![Jacobi Iteration Performance - Step 1](images/jacobi_step1_graph.png)

-Notice that the performance of this code improves as CPU threads are added to the calcuation, but the OpenACC versions perform poorly compared to the CPU baseline.
-The OpenACC `kernels` version performs slightly better than the serial version, but the `parallel loop` case performs dramaticaly worse than even the slowest CPU version.
+The performance of this improves as more CPU threads are added to the calculation, however, since the code is memory-bound the performance benefit of adding additional threads quickly diminishes.
+Also, the OpenACC versions perform poorly compared to the CPU baseline.
+The both the OpenACC `kernels` and `parallel loop` versions perform worse than the serial CPU baseline.
+It is also clear that the `parallel loop` version spends significantly more time in data transfer than the `kernels` version.
 Further performance analysis is necessary to identify the source of this slowdown.
-This analysis has already been applied to the graph above, which breaks down time spent computing the solution, copying data to and from the accelerator, and miscelaneous time, which includes various overheads involved in scheduling data transfers and computation.
+This analysis has already been applied to the graph above, which breaks down time spent computing the solution and copying data to and from the accelerator.

 A variety of tools are available for performing this analysis, but since this case study was compiled for an NVIDIA GPU, NVIDIA Nsight Systems will be